mpv-player/mpv/DOCS/man/options.rst

     This option is disabled if the ``--no-keepaspect`` option is used.

+``--video-scale-x=<value>``, ``--video-scale-y=<value>``
+    Multiply the video display size with the given value (default: 1.0).
+If a non-default value is used, this will be different from the window size, so video will be either cut off, or black bars are added.

+    This value is multiplied with the value derived from ``--video-zoom`` and the normal video aspect aspect ratio.
+This option is disabled if the ``--no-keepaspect`` option is used.

 ``--video-align-x=<-1-1>``, ``--video-align-y=<-1-1>``
     Moves the video rectangle within the black borders, which are usually added to pad the video to screen if video and screen aspect ratios are different.